7imekeeper/WpfControls.Core/README.md

-A custom WPF control for selecting a color.
+General-purpose classes and core functionality for some custom WPF controls.